DirectorWilfred Jackson, Hamilton Luske, Clyde Geronimi

 Still, the single biggest artistic contributions to Cinderella came from the crew of animators that Walt had affectionately coined the Nine Old Men: Frank Thomas, Ollie Johnston, John Lounsbery, Marc Davis, Ward Kimball, Woolie Reitherman, Les Clark, Eric Larson, and Milt Kahl.
 They were as responsible as anyone for creating the Disney house style, and Cinderella marked the turning point where Walt would step back from the production side of the business, giving them greater control over the future of Disney feature animation.
 As a result, Cinderella represents both the culmination of classic Disney animation, and its first baby steps into that future.
 It may have been released at a crossroads for Walt Disney Productions, but they still took the right path going forward.

-Whatever mistakes that Disney may have made in the past, if this new 4K version of Cinderella is a sign of things to come, then all sins are forgiven.
+Whatever mistakes that Disney may have made in the past, if this new 4K restoration of Cinderella is a sign of things to come, then all sins are forgiven.
 It’s immaculately clean, with nary a trace of damage aside from any defects that already existed in the original animation, but this time that cleanness isn’t at the expense of either the grain or the fine detail.
 It’s not a case like some Paramount titles where the original grain was scrubbed away and then replaced with a layer of fake grain, because that still wouldn’t have restored the missing detail as has been done here.
 Any doubts about that will vanish the moment that the opening credits finish and the storybook opens.
 The texture of the paper itself has been restored, as has the individual pencil strokes in the artwork.
 When it zooms in on the castle and then cuts to a closeup of it, freeze frame at that point to get the clearest demonstration of the improvements.
 It isn’t just that the textures of the paper are now visible; it’s that the depth to the textures of the paper can be seen as well, giving the paper a genuinely three-dimensional quality.
 The way that the pencil work interacted with that texture is also clearly delineated.

 The improved texturing is true of the background paintings and the ink on the cels as well.
 With traditional hand-drawn cel animation, there are often subtle variations in the inking of the individual cels, which means that the colors can appear to waver or pulse faintly when everything is in motion.
 The digital scrubbing on the old master eliminated that effect, making the costumes in particular look too smooth and monochromatic.
 Now they look like they should, with those subtle imperfections in the inking making everything seem more organic and alive than it did previously.